Dayar-e-Dil (novella): Plot summary

-Faarah calls her mother for one last time, she told her how they were wrong about their family, how her father died, how things could have been and makes her realize that they both did mistake in understanding Agha Jaan and Wali.
-Few days later, Moeez came to Peshawar and ask her to come back, as he thinks that Wali is forcing her to stay.
+Farah calls her mother for one last time, she tells her how they were wrong about their family, how her father died, how things could have been and makes her realize that they both did a mistake in understanding Agha Jaan and Wali.
+A few days later, Moeez goes to Peshawar and asks her to return, as he thinks that Wali is forcing her to stay.
 But she refuses to go with him and ask that she was wrong about her grandfather and Wali, and tells him that she will continue her marriage with Wali, with her will.
-She apologize to Wali and ask him that it was not her who was demanding the property and now she doesn't want divorce as Agh Jaan will not bear another stress, But Wali explains her that Agha Jaan has already said that it is up to her whatever decision she will made, it will be accepted.
+She apologizes to Wali and ask him that it was not her who was demanding the property and now she doesn't want a divorce as Agha Jaan will not bear another stress, But Wali explains her that Agha Jaan has already said that it is up to her to make whatever decision she wants, and that it will be accepted.
 He also said that he wants to marry a girl who loves him and wants to stay with him, not because of someone else happiness but her own.
-He tells her that he didn't hate her or considered responsible for all this, but blames her that she didn't know what actually she wants.
-Meanwhile Ruhina, realizes her mistake and calls Agha Jaan and tearfully confess her mistakes and promise Agha Jan to come to him forever.
-Faarah's anxiousness increases as three months has come to an end, on the last day she went to her portion and sat there for a long time and cries as she thinks that he doesn't love her.
-While coming back to her room she mistakenly went to Wali's room and sleeps there.
-In the morning Wali wakes her up, and gives her some paper which she angrily tore, and tell him that she doesn't want divorce, she wanted to stay with him because she love's him.
-Wali then reveals that he already knows that she was in love with him, he just wanted to confess from her mouth, he also confess her that once he hates her but now he has also fallen in love with her.
+He tells her that he didn't hate her or considered responsible for all this, but blames her that she didn't know what she actually wants.
+Meanwhile Ruhina, realizes her mistake and calls Agha Jaan and tearfully confesses her mistakes and promises Agha Jan to come to him forever.
+Farah's anxiousness increases as three months have come to an end, on the last day she goes to her portion and sits there for a long time and cries as she thinks that he does not love her.
+While returning to her room she mistakenly goes to Wali's room and sleeps there.
+In the morning Wali wakes her up, and gives her some paper which she angrily tears, and tell him that she doesn't want a divorce, she wanted to stay with him because she loves him.
+Wali then reveals that he already knows that she was in love with him, he just wanted to her to confess herself, he also confesses that he once hated her but now he has also fallen in love with her.

 Publication

 Dayar-e-Dil was first published in "Shuaa Digest" as a story in "complete Novel" section, followed by Mere Humdam Mere Dost.
-In 2010, both stories was compiled in a book of the same name of a former story (English: My life partner, My friend) by Ilm-o-Irfan publications.
+In 2010, both stories were compiled in a book of the same name of a former story (English: My life partner, My friend) by Ilm-o-Irfan publications.